 This location is just north of the W.B.
 Casey Water Reclamation Facility and is located on an 18" gravity main connected directly to a 48" line headed directly into the plant.
 During the period of sustained rainfall the 48" line was flowing at capacity and the 18" was unable to flow freely into the 48" line due to a hydraulic roadblock, thus causing the surcharge and the SSO.
 During a regular rain event this site does not have SSO events.
 This intersection of pipes falls within the Authority's Flint River Outfall Pipeline Replacement Project.
 The 48" line has been upgraded to a 60" Fiberglass Reinforced Pipe (FRP).
 The project consists of 4,300 feet of FRP with 24 High-density polyethylene (HDPE) lined manholes at an estimated cost to the Authority of \$4.7 Million.
-These improvements as well as continued Inflow and Infiltration removal efforts should help remedy this event from reoccurring.
-In addition to the line improvements Conveyance crews have performed inspections upstream of the event site in order to determine possible locations for Inflow and Infiltration (I&I) that could contribute to the increased flows during heavy rain events.
-Any substantial problems detected will be repaired and an updated progress report included in the Authority's 2017 Annual Conveyance System Report.
+The Authority has installed a Smart Cover at this site to alert staff of high flows during surcharge events.
+No additional SSO events have occurred at this site.